 For the last few years, we’ve decluttered our things in “waves.”
 Whenever we moved, had the motivation, felt that our space was too cluttered, or just wanted to simplify our lives, we’d start to question what we actually used, and then we’d part with the rest.
 And along the way, the 30 things below didn’t make the cut.

 Now, obviously no two people have the exact same needs, and I’m not telling you that you should declutter all these things just because we did.
 You might have some of these things, and have space for them, and use them all the time – and that’s okay!
 Plus there are probably things that we’ve kept and use all the time – like our pasta maker – which you might find ridiculous.
 We aren’t the same, and we don’t always have the same cooking styles, and I actually think that’s super interesting and cool.
 You do you, boo!

 I hope this list serves as inspiration, and a gentle reminder that we really don’t need all the things we think we need, or that we’re told we need.
-I hope you’ll use it to think critically about which shit you actually use, and which shit you’re just keeping because you feel like you should.
+Use it to think critically about which shit you actually use, and which shit you’re just keeping because you feel like you should!

-Now that you’ve grabbed your FREE KITCHEN DECLUTTER BINGO, here are the 30 kitchen items we got rid of and don’t miss at all!
+Now that you’ve grabbed your free declutter guide, here are the 30 kitchen items we got rid of and don’t miss at all!